 There are 21 suites on 3 decks.
 All are wonderfully spacious, each with a living area, lavish bathroom with the newest fixtures and fittings, and ample storage space.
-All are air conditioned and equipped with Wi-Fi and iPads, and have full length windows and private balconies.
-Polished teak, fine silk and colourful lacquerwork add an air of luxury.
+All are air conditioned, equipped with WiFi and iPads and have full length windows and private balconies.
+Polished teak, fine silk and colourful lacquer work add an air of luxury.
 The 4 luxury suites and the owner's suite have butler service.

 The Talifoo restaurant serves delicious a la carte meals using fresh seafood, fruits, local herbs and spices.
 You can also sample freshly made pasta, steaks and burgers.
 The floor-to-ceiling windows means you won't miss out on sightseeing as you dine.
 Hot and cold drinks are available at the bar.